About Autologous Microfragmented Adipose

-Unless otherwise instructed, the treated body part should be used and slowly moved through its full range of motion after 3 days.
-It will be sore, but movement will not damage it.
-In fact it needs to move to heal!
+Unless given other instructions, move slowly through your full range of motion after 3 days.
+It will be sore, but the movement will not damage it.
+In fact, it needs to move to heal!

 For the next month, avoid specific activities that hurt you before treatment.

-Brief heat or ice therapy will not disrupt your therapy, but should not be used for more than 10 minutes.
+Brief heat or ice therapy will not disrupt your therapy, but you should alternate, 10 minutes on 10 minutes off.

-Depending on the injury, physical therapy is started 2 to 4 weeks after injection.
-Gradual improvements in pain and function should be expected 8 to 12 weeks after injection.
+Depending on the injury, physical therapy starts 2 to 4 weeks after injection.
+Gradual improvements in pain and function should occur 8 to 12 weeks after injection.